Division Street Bus Rapid Transit

 The project will deliver high-quality, fast, and frequent bus service to support a revitalized and vibrant Division Street corridor.

-- more than 40 new stations at major intersections
+- 39 new stations at major intersections with enhanced amenities

 Visit the Division Street BRT project interactive map (opens in new tab) for more information about the route and new station locations.